A hormone readiness assessment is an evaluation conducted by a healthcare professional to determine if a patient is ready to begin hormone therapy.

 - what puberty blockers and hormone treatments won’t do

-For recommendations of mental health professionals who work with trans youth, contact Trans Care BC.
+For recommendations of health care providers who work with trans youth, contact our health navigation team.

 You do not have be trans to be eligible for hormone therapy.
 Hormone therapy can be medically necessary for a range of people, including those who are non-binary, genderqueer, or gender diverse.